 SQL is a programming language.
 It’s used by Database Management Systems (DBMS) to communicate information requests from a user to a database and its data-tables.

 When you type a keyword into the search bar on a website, for example, an SQL request is generated behind the scenes.
 This request contains whatever keyword the user entered, as well as commands for the DBMS.
-This is then sent to the database, where the DBMS will decipher it, extract the requested information, and send it back to the user.
+This is then sent to the database, where the DBMS will interpret it, extract the requested information, and send it back to the user.

 Here’s the process:

 This involves tricking a website into creating SQL strings that contain the hacker’s commands.
 When the string is sent to the database and interpreted, the DBMS will read the “injected” commands as actionable instructions, and then carry them out.
-In this way, a hacker can compel the DBMS to return information that the site’s owner might otherwise have kept private.
+In this way, a hacker can compromise the DBMS to return information that the site’s owner might otherwise have kept private.